 An accident lawyer from our team serving Mobile, Alabama, may be able to help if you suffered injuries in a fuel truck collision.
-If there is evidence to show your crash occurred because of the truck driver’s negligence, the Morris Bart law office in Mobile may be able to help.
+If there is evidence to show your crash occurred because of the truck driver’s negligence, the Morris Bart Law Office in Mobile may be able to help.
 It may be possible to recover compensation based on the facts of your accident case.

 To learn more about your legal options and how we may be able to help, you can speak with a team member from the Morris Bart law firm today during a free consultation.